Ethnic group says Myanmar air attack kills 80 at celebration

 Hpakant is the center of the world’s biggest and most lucrative jade mining industry, from which both the government and the rebels derive revenue.

 As many as 80 people were killed and about 100 were injured in Sunday’s attack on the first day of a three-day celebration of the KIO’s founding, a spokesperson for the Kachin Artists Association told The Associated Press by phone.
-He said he first heard there had been 60 deaths, but was later told by sources close to Kachin Independence Army officials that there had been about 80 people had died.
+He said he first heard there had been 60 deaths but was later told by sources close to Kachin Independence Army officials that about 80 people had died.

 He said military aircraft dropped four bombs on the celebration at about 8 p.m., according to members of his group who were there.
 Between 300 and 500 people were in attendance and a Kachin singer and keyboard player were among the dead, said the spokesperson, who asked not to be identified because he feared punishment by the authorities.

-Those killed also included Kachin officers and soldiers, musicians and jade mining business owners and other civilians, he said.
+Those killed also included Kachin officers and soldiers, musicians, jade mining business owners, and other civilians, he said.
 They also included at least 10 Kachin military and business VIPs sitting in front of the stage, and cooks working backstage, he added.

 An emergency services rescue worker who was in Hpakant and also asked for anonymity said he saw three military aircraft making bombing runs over the celebration ground, just a few kilometers (miles) away.
 He said he was barred by the KIO from entering the area but heard that more than 60 people were killed, including a KIA brigade commander.